 Digital transformation in the workplace is about making processes more efficient in order to provide added value services to customers in competitive industries.
 It’s also about keeping up with industry trends and staying relevant in a digital landscape.
 Organisations need to integrate the concepts behind and understand the digital workplace into their company focus and daily operations in order to succeed.

 Many large organisations are undergoing digital transformations right now.
-Paul Shetler, Chief Digital Officer at the Australian Government Digital Transformation Agency (DTA), recently posted an article on LinkedIn highlighting his team 16 month journey leading Australia digital transformation.
+Paul Shetler, Chief Digital Officer at the Australian Government Digital Transformation Agency (DTA), posted an article on LinkedIn highlighting his team 16 month journey leading Australia digital transformation.
 Their focus was on upgrading and redesigning various government services and processes which citizens and business owners alike rely on.

 Want to start building an effective digital workplace?
 Click here to watch our free webinar video.